cloudevents/spec/cloudevents/working-drafts/xml-format.md

 </event>
 ```

+The `event` element MUST NOT contain any direct child text nodes with non-whitespace
+content, and it MUST NOT contain any XML attributes other than `specversion` and attributes
+in the `xmlns` namespace.

+The `event` element MAY contain child elements which are not in the namespace of
+`http://cloudevents.io/xmlformat/V1`.
+Any such elements MUST be ignored during processing.

 ## 5. XML Batch Format

 In the _XML Batch Format_ several CloudEvents are batched into a single XML